 From the time Alessia released it, “Scars to Your Beautiful” became an anthem amongst many young people.
 It serves as a gentle reminder that you’re beautiful just the way you are.
-Alessia uses the song to speak to the young girls who are susceptible to media images of the perfect body.
+Alessia uses the song to speak to young girls who are susceptible to media images of the perfect body.
 “Scars to Your Beautiful” speaks to recognizing that “beauty goes deeper than the surface.”

 “Scars to Your Beautiful” empathetically addresses how young women simply want to be seen as beautiful.
 As a result, many of them settle for extreme techniques to attain unrealistic beauty standards.
 Through her words, Alessia encourages people to block out the noise.

 Alessia Cara began posting song covers on YouTube at an early age.
 It’s these covers that helped her gain popularity and eventually get signed under a label.
 Alessia writes songs that are often relatable.
 One of her earlier releases, “Here,” addresses social awkwardness and being in the wrong crowd.

 “She says, beauty is pain and there's beauty in everything

 I could go a little while longer, she fades away

 Or that beauty goes deeper than the surface”

 Pretty Hurts addresses the painful expectations of the perfect body.
 It takes an honest approach to discuss the pain of beauty.
 People can experience pain due to their measures to conform to society’s standards.